Cedric Hardwicke

-Sir Cedric Webster Hardwicke (19 February 1893 – 6 August 1964) was an English stage and film actor whose career spanned nearly 50 years.
+Sir Cedric Webster Hardwicke (19 February 1893 – 6 August 1964) was an English stage and film actor whose career spanned over 50 years.
 His theatre work included notable performances in productions of the plays of Shakespeare and Shaw, and his film work included leading roles in several adapted literary classics.

 Early life

 Hardwicke was born in Lye, Worcestershire (now West Midlands) to Edwin Webster Hardwicke and his wife, Jessie (née Masterson).
-He attended Bridgnorth Grammar School in Shropshire.
+He initially attended Stourbridge Grammar School moving to Bridgnorth Grammar School in Shropshire in September 1907 until July 1911.
 He intended to train as a doctor but failed to pass the necessary examinations.
 He turned to the theatre and trained at the Royal Academy of Dramatic Art (RADA).

 Military service

 Hardwicke enlisted at the outbreak of the First World War.
 He served with the London Scottish from 1914 to 1921 as an officer in the Judge Advocate's branch of the British Army in France.
 He was one of the last members of the British Expeditionary Force to leave France.
-According to the Daily Mirror 1 January 1934, Hardwicke was one of the officers who escorted The Unknown Warrior from France.
+According to the Daily Mirror 1 January 1934, Hardwicke was one of the officers who escorted The Unknown Warrior from France, on HMS Verdun.